-A quick and fairly inexpensive train journey, courtesy of the Eurostar, got us to Bruges in just over three hours.
-Once in Brussels you have to change to a local train which will take you on to Bruges.
+The easiest and quickest way to get to Bruges from London is via the Eurostar.
+It was a fairly inexpensive train journey, which took only three hours.
+From London St Pancras Station we jumped on the train to Brussels.
+Once there you have to change to a local train which takes you on to Bruges.
 The station is a little confusing, so do ask someone for help if you get lost.

-We packed so much in to this trip that I don’t know where to start.
+We packed so much food and drink into this weekend trip to Bruges, that I don’t know where to start.
 Actually yes I do.
 Start with praline.
-You’ll find streets dedicated to chocolate in the city, many of which offer free samples, so don’t get overwhelmed and spend your entire budget in one shop.
-One pointer I have, that I come across a lot in a lot in my research before the trip, was to visit chocolate shops where you can see the kitchens.
-They do the nicest chocolate, plus you’ll get to see where it’s made too.
+You’ll find streets dedicated to chocolate in the city, many of which offer free samples.
+So don’t get overwhelmed and spend your entire budget in one shop.
+If you’re looking for the nicest chocolate, head to the chocolate shops where you can see the kitchens.
+I found this out during my initial research and it is not wrong at all.

-For something a little different to do in Bruges I’d suggest visiting the St-Anna Windmills.
-Located east of the city centre are just four of the remaining mills.
+For something a little different to do in Bruges, I’d suggest visiting the St-Anna Windmills.
+Located east of the city centre is just four of the remaining mills.
 We spotted just two on our walk-The Bonne Chiere Mill and the Sint-Janshuismolen.
-The latter we found out was built in 1770 and has been occupying it’s original site ever since.
+The latter we found out was built in 1770 and has been occupying its original site ever since.

 Until next time.